1922 History, Trivia and Fun Facts

 Wimbledon Center Court was completed.

-Highest scoring baseball game ever: 49 runs when the Chicago Cubs beat the Phillies 26 to 23 on August 25th.
+The highest-scoring baseball game was 49 runs when the Chicago Cubs beat the Phillies 26 to 23 on August 25th.

 The Bureau of Public Roads commissioned US General John J. Pershing to make a map to highlight which roads in the U.S. were the most important in the event of war.
 The “Pershing Map” was the first official topographic road map of the United States.